peterzheng98/RCompiler-Spec/src/undefined-behavior/type-system.md

 The following types never occur in the testcases, so neither these types themselves nor any related features of them are required to be implemented.

+- Never type;
+- Tuple types;
-- Function item and pointer types;
+- Function item types and function pointer types;
 - Closure types;
+- Union types;
+- Trait object types;
+- Impl trait types;

 r[ub.type-system.numeric-types]
 ## Numeric types